-Substitution reaction is defined as “a reaction in which the functional group of one chemical compound is substituted by another group or it is reaction which involves the replacement of one atom or an molecule of a compound with another atom or molecule. “
+The substitution reaction is defined as a reaction in which the functional group of one chemical compound is substituted by another group or it is a reaction which involves the replacement of one atom or a molecule of a compound with another atom or molecule.

 One more example would be the reaction of Ethanol with the hydrogen iodide which forms iodoethane along with water.
 The reaction is as shown-

-In order to substitution reaction to occur there are certain conditions that has to be used.
+In order to substitution reaction to occur there are certain conditions that have to be used.
 They are-

 - Maintaining low temperatures such as room temperature

 - The strong base such as NaOH has to be in dilute form.
 Suppose if the base is of a higher concentration, there are chances of dehydrohalogenation taking place

 - The solution needs to be in an aqueous state such as water